Tutorial #1. Fizz-Buzz.

 }

-This example shows the construction that looks and works like a ternary operator: A ?
+Also this example shows the construction that looks and works like a ternary operator: A ?
 B : C;

 But it is a little bit more than just a ternary operator.
 It is a pair of two binary operators: (A ?
 B) : C;